Daniel J. Frey

 Humans take in information at all speeds.

-Instantly and not at all.
+From instantly to not at all.

 They speak before they think.